 In the above example, I chose the Post Engagement objective (read more about Campaign Objectives in Facebook's Help Center).

-On the next page you can set your Ad set naming conventions, campaign run time, budget, audience, optimization goal, and placement.
-You should keep in mind the initial goal of your campaign, but for regular Instagram posts (image with text) the ‘Post Engagement’ Optimization Goal will work.
+On the next page you can set your Ad set naming convention, audience, budget, optimization goal, bid strategy, billing event, campaign run time, and placements.
+Keep in mind the initial goal of your campaign, whether it's to increase post engagement or to generate purchases.